pieterjm/JukeboxBot/README.md

  - Personal budget for users.
 Users have personal budget where they can upload money to later spend on payments for songs -> faster payment flow
  - Create another instance of the bot so that it can be used on other groups.

 ## Problems
-  - When the player is not available, the bot keeps sending messages that the player is not available
+  - When the player is not available, the bot keeps sending messages that the player is not available, removed for now
+  - When a payment is not made, the request should be removed after some time (half an hour or so).
+Appears not to be a mayor issue
+  - Let updates of the price message stay, or add it to the current playing track message (including description of the most important commands).
+Maybe the price command should be removed at all.
+Variable price appears as confusing

+## Done
+ - Create a new bot with the name JukeboxBot
+ - Upload code to github
  - When a track is selected, the payment message is a new message.
 This requires the user to scroll.
-Instead the track selection message should be replaced
+Instead the track selection message should be replaced.
+Fixed.
-  - When a payment is not made, the request should be removed after some time (half an hour or so)
-  - Let updates of the price message stay, or add it to the current playing track message (including description of the most important commands)

-## Done
- - Create a new bot with the name JukeboxBot